France has ratified a number of international treaties relating to bribery and corruption, the key ones being:

 Moreover, obstruction to whistle-blowers’ action constitutes an offence punishable by one year of imprisonment and a EUR15,000 fine.
 Defamation complaints against whistle-blowers are also discouraged: the maximum fine that may be imposed on plaintiffs for abusive or dilatory complaints are increased from EUR15,000 to EUR30,000 (Article 13 of the Sapin II Law).

 Compliance measures are also imposed on large entities: companies of more than 50 employees, state administrations and municipalities are under an obligation to set up appropriate alert-management procedures to escalate reports from members of the personnel or external staff (Article 8 of the Sapin II Law).

 Finally, a specific provision seeks to guarantee the strict anonymity of the whistle-blower and the information provided throughout the reporting process.
 The unlawful disclosure of such information is punishable by two years of imprisonment and a EUR30,000 fine (Article 9 of the Sapin II Law).

-These protective measures (see 4.3 Protection Afforded to Whistle-blowers) against dismissal, obstruction, identity disclosure and criminal prosecution for breach of secrecy can be viewed as sufficient incentives to report misdemeanours.
+These protective measures, as described in 6.3 Protection Afforded to Whistle-Blowers, against dismissal, obstruction, identity disclosure and criminal prosecution for breach of secrecy can be viewed as sufficient incentives to report misdemeanours.
 Other incentives, such as financial rewards, do not apply.